How Different Generations Use Social Media

 When it comes to marketing, Silents tend to prefer traditional methods such as direct mail, newsletters, TV ads, postcards and flyers, so bear in mind that if your brand’s target market consists of older people, social media may not be the most effective or relatable way to reach them.

 Next up: Baby Boomers.
 Often simply called ‘Boomers’, members of this generation were born between approximately 1946 and 1964 during the post-World War II baby boom.
-82% of them have an account on at least one social media site and they spend an average of 2 hours on social media per day.
+A majority of them have an account on at least one social media site and they spend an average of 2 hours on social media per day.
 Like the Silent Generation, Boomers’ favourite platform is Facebook, with WhatsApp and YouTube also being popular choices.

 Baby Boomers are 19% more likely to share social media content compared to any other generation, demonstrating how they like to digest and redistribute pre-existing content based on its relevance to them and their peers as opposed to creating their own.

 In terms of their reaction to social media marketing, Baby Boomers generally prefer to shop local rather than buy things online and are highly likely to maintain brand loyalty, sticking with the brands and products they’ve loved for years instead of testing new ones.
-Over half of Boomers choose to visit a company’s website or continue their research via a search engine after seeing something they like on social media and are unlikely to make a purchase straight away without any further inspection.
+Boomers choose to visit a company’s website or continue their research via a search engine after seeing something they like on social media and are unlikely to make a purchase straight away without any further inspection.

 Generation X is made up of people born between the mid 1960s and early 1980s.
 They’re the second most prominent generation on social media - Facebook is their first choice platform followed by WhatsApp and Instagram.
 Gen X hasn’t inherited the ‘selfie culture’ most associated with younger social media users and its members don’t like to broadcast their lives too much, with only 24% claiming to share personal updates and photos of themselves.